Rahul-Raviprasad/Performance-in-JavaScript/perceivedPerformance/perceivedPerformance.md

 If an interface needs that extra time, we should say ‘this may take a few more seconds’ and provide feedback on how long it will take.
 Don’t leave the user asking too many questions.

+## Micro animation
+Micro-animations are small, preferably functional animations that support the user by giving visual feedback and displaying changes more clearly.
+With micro-animations it’s possible to explain a lot without using a word.

+Not only does this provide feedback and is more intuitive for the user, it can also make the interaction more smoother instead of jerky.

 ## Resources
 1. https://blog.marvelapp.com/a-designers-guide-to-perceived-performance/